ComScore

 16. Maison Miru

 As a Stanford engineer, founder Trisha Okubo was always interested in merging art and science together, thus Maison Miru was born.
 With Miru meaning "evocation of sight" in Japanese, this New York-based brand strives to create unique jewelry that can be layered in tons of different ways.
-Whether you're looking for classic huggies or a dangling charm necklace, the brand uses solid 14k gold, silver and rose gold for every occasion.
+Whether you're looking for classic huggies or a dangling charm necklace, the brand uses solid 14k gold, silver and rose gold to suit every occasion.

 17. Cuyana